 Aerials were shot using the DJI Inspire 1, hand launched and caught from the bow of the boat during the surface intervals.

 For the editing I looked at a different aspect ratio this time.
-2.35:1 instead of the usual 16:9 to see how it holds up over time and initially I like the look.
+2.35:1 instead of the usual 16:9.
+This trial is to see how it holds up over time and initially I like the look.
 To me it makes the screen bigger even though it’s actually smaller…..go figure.
 It’s a trend that’s becoming more prevalent lately.

 Let me know in the comments section below what you think to the film and whether or not the 2.35:1 ratio works for this sort of thing.

 Watch out for new media coming from this new collaboration as well as views from new as yet undisclosed sites around Palau.